User Manual – Durst

 Create New Tags

-Create new tags for Production Jobs under Administration > Settings > Tags > Production Job.
-There, you can assign a color to each tag and edit the name of the tag.
-This allows for clear categorization and visual identification of Production Jobs.
+New tags for Production Jobs can be created under Administration > Settings > Tags > Production Job.
+In this section, you can assign a color to each tag and edit the tag name.
+This enables clear categorization and easy visual identification of Production Jobs.

 1.4.4.
 Settings Area «Honor Source Profiles»

-The Honor Source Profiles [94] settings area is now also available in the new user interface under Settings > Color Management > General.
-This allows users to manage Source Profile Usage directly in the updated UI.
+The Honor Source Profiles [94] settings are now also available in the new user interface under Settings > Color Management > General.
+This enables users to manage Source Profile Usage directly within the updated UI.

 Figure 41: The tab General showing the Use Source Profiles settings area in Color Management